 Nutrition for Mental Health

-· Suicide is the 2nd leading cause of death in people aged 10 to 34.
+Suicide is the 2nd leading cause of death among people aged 10-34

 Nutrition for Improved Mental Health:

 My approach to healing brain health symptoms starts with an investigation of gut function.
-Dysbiosis is common in those with depression (and other mental health disorders), which can lead to neuroinflammation and altered neurotransmitter, hormone, and vitamin production in the gut.
+Dysbiosis (an imbalance in the microbiome) is common in those with depression (and other mental health disorders), which can lead to neuroinflammation (brain inflammation) and altered neurotransmitter, hormone, and vitamin production in the gut.
 Healing the gut with targeted nutrient supplementation, nourishing foods, and the removal of triggering substances or stressors can provide powerful relief.

 and corn can also help keep blood sugar and insulin levels in control.